Ashish200528/jk_laxmi_task/README.md

 # jk_laxmi_task

-The repo consist of 2 python files
-1. Damage_detet.py
+Files in this Repository
+Damage_detect.py

+This script detects and marks the damage present in the wagons.
+When run, it processes video frames to identify damaged areas and highlights them.
-2. Volume_measure.py
+Volume_measure.py

-On running the "Damage_detect.py" it will mark all the damage present in the wagon and on running "Volume_measure.py" it will measure the volume of content present in the wagon.
+This script measures the volume of the content present in the wagon.
+It uses image or video processing techniques to estimate the volume based on the visual data.